sak345/YelpCamp/README.md

 The platform includes a comprehensive campground listing, showcasing various campgrounds contributed by users.
 Each campground entry includes essential details such as the campground's name, location, description, and images, providing potential campers with valuable insights before planning their trips.

-The application is designed with error handling in mind, providing informative and user-friendly error messages for scenarios like invalid inputs, failed API calls, or authorization issues.
+The application is designed with error handling in mind, providing informative and user-friendly error messages for scenarios like invalid inputs, failed API calls, or authentiction issues.
 These error handling mechanisms ensure that users have a smooth experience while navigating the platform.

-Overall, Yelp Camp is an ambitious project that aims to create a robust and engaging community-driven platform for camping enthusiasts.
+Overall, YelpCamp is an ambitious project that aims to create a robust and engaging community-driven platform for camping enthusiasts.
 Though still in the development stage, the utilization of modern JavaScript technologies, the RESTful route architecture, and the inclusion of essential tools like Node.js, Express, MongoDB, and Mongoose set the foundation for a promising and feature-rich camping experience.

 ## TO RUN THE CODE: